Memory loss and dementia

 Loss of mental ability

-Language problems can also develop.
+Language issues can also develop.
 For example, someone with dementia may have difficulty understanding what is said to them or understanding written information.
 Problems with attention and concentration can also occur.
 It is common for someone with dementia not to be able to settle to anything and this can make them appear restless.

-Disorientation.
 New surroundings and new people may confuse a person with dementia: they can become easily disorientated.
 However, in familiar places, and with old routines, they may function well.
 This is why some people with mild dementia cope well in their own homes.
 Losing track of time is also a common problem in someone with dementia.
 For example, not knowing if it is morning or afternoon, or what day it is.
 A person with dementia may get lost easily.

 Changes in mood, behaviour and personality